Meet Our Staff

 Sue R. Rogan, AFC, has more than 20 years experience in training, communications, and outreach on consumer protection topics.
 As Director of Financial Education at Maryland CASH Campaign, Ms. Rogan creates and provides practitioner training and financial education curriculum development for a wide range of constituencies including counselors on military bases, social workers in child welfare agencies, financial institutions, and community-based organizations.
 Ms. Rogan also provides direct financial education and coaching to clients in substance abuse recovery programs, domestic violence shelters, community colleges, and other community-based settings.
 She obtained a Bachelor of Arts degree in Political Science from University of Maryland Baltimore County.
 She blogs at pennywiseconsumer.blogspot.com and tweets for the Maryland CASH Academy @MDCASHAcademy.

-Francesca Jean Baptiste, Program Manager for Capacity Building and Training:
+Francesca Jean Baptiste, Senior Program Manager: